Meaghan Martin: Acting

 Martin voiced and motion-captured the character of Jessica in the PlayStation 4 exclusive Until Dawn opposite Rami Malek and Peter Stormare.

 Played the role of Sharon opposite Evan Peters and Juno Temple in the drama feature film Safelight, written and directed by Tony Aloupis.

 Martin trained as an actor in London, England.
 In September 2016 she graduated from the London Academy of Music and Dramatic Art (LAMDA).
 After re-locating permanently to the UK, it was announced on April 9, 2019, that Martin would make her professional London stage debut in The Actor's Nightmare by Tony award-winning playwright Christopher Durang.
 The show is a dark satire exploring the entertainment industry.
 She starred in the world premiere production which played at London's Park Theatre, July 16 – August 10, 2019.
 The show received mixed reviews, though Martin received unanimously positive reviews for her performance, with The Stage writing "Meaghan Martin - best known for film work - makes a strong stage debut here, nailing her part as a stand-up comic desperate for approval, wincing anxiously every time her laugh track plays".
 Michael Billington of The Guardian called Martin's performance "Chilling", writing: "Meaghan Martin plays, with a marvellous mix of ingratiation and panic, a collapsing standup who pleadingly asks: 'Do you find me funny or disturbing?'
 On a lighter note, Martin also appears to great effect as a Hollywood hustler meeting a dithering dramatist".

 Martin starred in award-winning short films Wives of the Landed Gentry and British political satire Bad News which premiered at the 2020 London Independent Film Festival at Vue Cinema West End.
 Martin played Henrietta in the video game Kosmokrats with actor Bill Nighy.
 Martin also appeared in Naked Times directed by Jake Kuhn, premiering at the Cannes Straight 8 Film Festival.

-In December 2020 Martin played Lucy in the LGBTQ+ drama radio series Hell Cats for Audible, directed by Kate Saxon, alongside Adetomiwa Edun, Jonathan Bailey, and Erin Doherty.
+In December 2020, Martin played Lucy in the LGBTQ+ drama radio series Hell Cats for Audible, directed by Kate Saxon, alongside Adetomiwa Edun, Jonathan Bailey, and Erin Doherty.
 The series was a Critics Pick for The Sunday Times.
 Martin filmed the short Before Seven directed by the Ray Sisters, starring in the lead role of Sage in the film.

-In March 2021, Martin played Julie in a reading workshop by 3 hearts canvas of the play Smoke by Kim Davies, at the Arcola Theatre in London.
+In March 2021, Martin played Julie in a reading workshop of the play Smoke by Kim Davies, at the Arcola Theatre in London.
 The play is a modern adaptation of Miss Julie exploring sexual consent at a BDSM party in New York.
 Martin starred in the 1950s drama short Tap Twice.